eBay: marketplace guide

 - If you are using grandparent grouping and if there is a change in the fields of the grandparent (and of the grandparent only), this will not trigger an export.
 A change in the parent or child (or their mapping) will trigger the export and will also change the grandparent fields.

-- The different images will be based on the difference of the URLs of the child product images.
+- The different images are based on the difference of the URLs of the child product images.

 eBay Plus is a membership program that provides buyers with access to special deals, exclusive sales, discounts, free delivery, and free returns.